-Since adding more diversity implies adding more resources, it is important to evaluate costeffectiveness of the added diversity along each dimension.
+Since adding more diversity implies adding more resources, it is important to evaluate cost-effectiveness of the added diversity along each dimension.

 This evaluation will enable trade-off studies between cost and efficiency.
 Such evaluation might be application-dependent, and thus may need to be elaborated, possibly by several iterations of investigations.
 It is hypothesized that the main cost of NVP is dominated by the employment of extra implementors.
-Cost of adding other diversity dimensions should not be significant, especially when the resources in these dimensions are abundant (e.g., languages, tools).
-No concrete data is available to support or dispute this hypothesis, though.
+Cost of adding other diversity dimensions should not be significant, especially when the resources in these dimensions are abundant (e.g., languages, hypothesis, though.